dragisa528/tradeep_backend/README.md

 - each user can train ,
 - each user can backtest
 - each user can add account
-- each user can select from data we have
+- each user can add/select features to add to the training

 ### CMS
 - Admin can see dashbaord stat